pirple/Keeping-Up-With-the-Javascripts/README.md

 # Keeping Up With the Javascripts
-> Code snippets and challenges for the "Keeping Up With the Javascripts" course, available at Pirple.com
+> Code snippets for the "Keeping Up With the Javascripts" course, available at Pirple.com

 ## This class will be released in *December 2018*.
 In the meantime, watch the sneak preview on Youtube: